Tonight I listen to the thunder roar and wonder, “Can I take a bath during a thunderstorm?” I hear that it’s dangerous, but is it really true?

-The Only Positive Lightning Strike Story I’ve Heard
+A Rare Positive Lightning Strike Story

-In a rare positive lightning strike story, 16-year-old Faith Mobley was washing the gravy bowl at a McDonalds in Alabama when lightning hit the building and traveled through her drive-through headset.
+Sixteen-year-old Faith Mobley was washing the gravy bowl at a McDonalds in Alabama when lightning hit the building and traveled through her drive-through headset.
 Mobley claims that the strike not only corrected her vision but also changed the color of her eyes.

 And you’ve probably heard that lightning doesn’t strike the same place twice but this isn’t true.
 Just ask Jim Lamey of Pennsylvania who was hit in his shower and again six years later, in 2015, in his kitchen.